bookingcom/shipper/docs/operations/shipperctl.rst

 .. epigraph::

-    The commands default format is yaml.
+    The command's default format is yaml.
 This will create a file named "bkup-dev-29-10.yaml" and store the backup there in a yaml format.

 2. Save the backup file in a storing system to your likings (for example, AWS S3)